Build a Slack Bot with Node.js on Cloud Run

 How will you use this tutorial?

-2. Setup and Requirements
+2. Setup and requirements

 Self-paced environment setup

-1. Sign in to Cloud Console and create a new project or reuse an existing one.
-(If you don't already have a Gmail or G Suite account, you must create one.)
+- Sign-in to the Google Cloud Console and create a new project or reuse an existing one.
+If you don't already have a Gmail or Google Workspace account, you must create one.

-Using Google Cloud Shell
+Start Cloud Shell

-This Debian-based virtual machine is loaded with all the development tools you'll need.
-It offers a persistent 5GB home directory and runs in Google Cloud, greatly enhancing network performance and authentication.
-This means that all you will need for this codelab is a browser (yes, it works on a Chromebook).
+This virtual machine is loaded with all the development tools needed.
+It offers a persistent 5 GB home directory and runs in Google Cloud, greatly enhancing network performance and authentication.
+Much, if not all, of your work in this codelab can be done with a browser.

-Once connected to Cloud Shell, you should see that you are already authenticated and that the project is already set to your PROJECT_ID.
+Once connected to Cloud Shell, you should see that you are authenticated and that the project is set to your project ID.

 gcloud auth list